WingDr/siyuan-plugin-citation/README.md

 # Citation for SiYuan

+**The `Citation` plugin is now support Zotero integration, you can use Zotero or Juris-M directly as the literature library**

 ## Functions

 Add citations to your note, which point to the literature note in specific directrory.